-The one-month demonstrations in Colombia have definitely faced a great wave of violence and repression from the State and its institutions (namely the ESMAD, the police and the military forces), which, by the way, has been endowed by the increasement of the military budget in 3.9% in 2020 (money that could have been used for facing the pandemic challenges, for example).
-According to the Colombian non profit organization Temblores, between the 28th of April and the 24th of May, there have been 3155 cases of police brutality, 955 cases of physical violence by the police, 43 victims of homicides committed by the police, 1388 arbitrary arrests and 22 victims of sexual assault by the public force.
+The one-month demonstrations in Colombia have definitely faced a great wave of violence and repression from the State and its institutions (namely the ESMAD, the police and the military forces), which, by the way, has been endowed by the increase of the military budget in 3.9% in 2020 (money that could have been used for facing the pandemic challenges, for example).
+According to the Colombian non-profit organization Tremors, between the 28th of April and the 24thth of May, there have been 3155 cases of police brutality, 955 cases of physical violence by the police, 43 victims of homicides committed by the police, 1388 arbitrary arrests and 22 victims of sexual assault by the public force.
 Many of the killed, tortured and disappeared people are youths, women and minority groups.

-After more than five decades of an armed conflict and the peace agreements reached with the left-wing guerilla FARC (the formerly biggest armed group in the country) in 2016, Colombia has an enormous responsibility in eliminating the structural and direct violence that has ruled the country for years.
-The fact that we are now in a post-conflict scenario (which is very questionable though) should engage our institutions and different political scales with the peace-building process, which necessarily starts by creating alternatives and strategies that don’t find their foundations in militarization.
-The interwoven of a securitization model, a very neoliberal economic scheme and a racist State – as Foucault would recognize it – won’t accomplish peace in Colombia, not in the current situation, nor in the long term one.
-If the government and the State shift towards a different idea of security (a life-centered one) and a peace-centered approach to the Colombians’ requirements in these times, a real different panorama could be achieved.
+After more than five decades of an armed conflict and the peace agreements reached with the left-wing guerrilla FARC (the formerly largest armed group in the country) in 2016, Colombia has an enormous responsibility in eliminating the structural and direct violence that has ruled the country for years.
+The fact that we are now in a post-conflict scenario (which is very questionable though) should engage our institutions and different political scales with the peace-building process, which necessarily starts by creating alternatives and strategies that do not find their foundations in militarization.
+The interwoven of a securitization model, a very neoliberal economic scheme and a racist State - as Foucault would recognize it - will not accomplish peace in Colombia, not in the current situation, nor in the long term one.
+If the government and the State shift towards a different idea of security (a life-centered one) and a peace-centered approach to the Colombians' requirements in these times, a real different panorama could be achieved.